 Upon checking, it was found out that the said Amazon price glitch was caused by a third-party Amazon repricer.
 Repricers are used by Amazon sellers to help them automatically adjust prices of their Amazon products to ensure their product stays competitive online.

 However, despite the fiasco, sellers were not penalized for such pricing errors or Amazon price glitches, and the vast majority of placed orders were canceled.

 Amazon Price Guard & Price Rule

 The incident cited above is just one of the many examples wherein glitches are caused by third-party softwares.
 And with the case of Amazon, solutions to safeguard the safety and security of both sellers and shoppers were quickly implemented.
-To avoid experiencing a similar incident, Amazon added a price guard.
+To avoid experiencing a similar incident of price glitches on Amazon, the company added a price guard.
 This helped avoid repricing tools adjusting the price to the point that losses will be incurred by sellers.

 In relation to that, creating a price rule has been highlighted by Amazon as well.
 Sellers may create a rule that sets the price to stay a certain amount below the Amazon Buy Box price as an example.
 To know more about creating a price rule, you may CLICK HERE.

 Although Amazon offers a repricing tool of its own, there are other Amazon repricers that are more advanced and feature-packed.
 One of the reliable and trusted Amazon repricing tools on the market today is Seller Snap.

 Unlike rule-based repricers that would require you to manually set up rules against competitors, Seller Snap is an algorithmic repricing tool that is based on the Game Theory principles.
 This means that it uses algorithms and principles behind Game Theory to continuously optimize the prices and to completely automate the repricing process.